TiPToP: A Modular Open-Vocabulary Robot Manipulation System That Plans: Execution Module

 \section{Execution Module}

 The execution module tracks a planned trajectory $\{(q_t, \dot{q}_t, g_t)\}_{t=0}^{T}$ on the robot.
 Accurately tracking trajectories is crucial, since the planner assumes consistency between the robot's joint-space execution and the resulting scene configuration.
 Even sub-centimeter tracking errors can cause grasps or placements to fail.

-We implemented our own joint-space impedance controller for Franka arms (Appendix~\ref{app:controller-imp}), because existing open-source controllers, including DROID's default Polymetis controller, were unable to track timed trajectories sufficiently precisely.
+\textbf{Design Decision: Custom Joint Impedance Controller.} Existing open-source controllers, including DROID's default Polymetis controller, could not track our timed trajectories precisely enough.
+We implemented our own joint-space impedance controller with tuned gains that keep the resulting end-effector tracking error within 5\,mm at high speeds, which is tight enough for our evaluation tasks.
+The full control law is in Appendix~\ref{app:controller-imp}.

-TiPToP does not monitor execution or replan based on execution-time observations (i.e., it is open-loop with respect to visual observations).
-This succeeds when the world is static and trajectories are tracked accurately, but fails when objects move unexpectedly or grasps slip.
+\textbf{Design Decision: Open-loop execution.} Our current system executes plans open-loop, without replanning from execution-time observations.
+We keep this first version deliberately simple to see how far a plan-once approach can go.
+This suffices when the scene is static and trajectories track accurately, but fails when objects move or grasps slip.
+Closing the loop is a natural and straightforward extension of \ours{}, and among our most impactful planned improvements (\S\ref{sec:discussion}).